nixrod/wichtel-tracker/README.md

 ## 🔨 Continuous Integration
 A github action exists, which automatically builds and pushes the docker container for every push to develop.
-Commits tagged with v.X.X.X are published as releases.
+Commits tagged with vX.X.X are published as releases.

 ### Manual Build and Push
 #### Build